-Background AMBAG has an executed MOU with Council of San Benito Goverments (SBtCOG) to encourage and promate the development of transporation systems embracking various modes of transporation in a meer which will efficiently maximize mobility of the people and goods wihin and through urbanized areas and minimize transportation-related fuel consumption and air pollution.
-The MOU outlines the cooperative agreemnt of duties for federal/regional transportation plan development, and transportation improvement program development.
-AMBAG uses FHWA PL fund for services and products performed and developed in carrying out the metropolitan planning requirements as detailedout in the MOU and same activities are listed in the SBtCOG's OWP as well.
+Background AMBAG has an executed MOU with Council of San Benito Governments (SBtCOG) to encourage and promote the development of transportation systems embarking various modes of transportation in a manner which will efficiently maximize mobility of the people and goods within and through urbanized areas and minimize transportation-related fuel consumption and air pollution.
+The MOU outlines the cooperative agreement of duties for federal/regional transportation plan development, and transportation improvement program development.
+AMBAG uses FHWA PL fund for services and products performed and developed in carrying out the metropolitan planning requirements as detailed out in the MOU and same activities are listed in the SBtCOG's OWP as well.
 Project Products Five formal amendments and ten administrative modifications to the MTIP for FFY 2022-23 to FFY 2025-26.
 Annual List of Federally Obligated Projects by December 31, 2023.
 Notices for public participation for MTIP adoption/amendments.
 Board meetings staff memoranda and other supporting materials.
-Presentations to SBtCOG Technical Advisory Committees and participation in the California Federal Programming Group (CFPG).
-State/federal reports, as mandated or requested for the MPO region.
-Information to local agencies/transit agencies/SBtCOG about MTIP.
-Federally Eligible Tasks Preparation and amendment of the AMBAG's Monterey Bay MTIP.
-Ensure public participation, publish notices and hold public hearings.
-Inter-agency coordination and cooperation in the preparation and amendment of the MTIP.
+Presentations to SBtCOG Technical Advisory Committees and participation in the California Federal Programming Group (CFPG). • State/federal reports, as mandated or requested for the MPO region. • Information to local agencies/transit agencies/SBtCOG about MTIP.
+Federally Eligible Tasks Preparation and amendment of the AMBAG's Monterey Bay MTIP. • Ensure public participation, publish notices and hold public hearings. • Inter-agency coordination and cooperation in the preparation and amendment of the MTIP.
 Prepare and publish federally mandated annual reports.
-Previous Accomplishments In coordination, consultation, and cooperation with the RTPAs, transit agencies, local jurisdictions, Caltrans, FHWA, FTA, and other interested stakeholders, developed the Monterey Bay MTIP for FFY 2022-23 to FFY 2025-26.
-Issued fourteen (14) formal amendments and administrative modifications to the Monterey Bay MTIP for FFY 2020-21 through FFY 2023-24.
-Programmed HSIP, FTA, SRTS and other special funding and provided guidance to regional and local agencies.
-Published Annual List of Federally Obligated Projects for FFY 2021-22 Attended two (2) SBtCOG TAC meetings.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.